-Something about the intensity of the boy’s expression, with his teeth grinding together to keep his composure against the pain he was in, struck Aiga as particularly brave, no matter how foolish she might think the genesis of his injury.
+Something about the intensity of the boy’s expression, with his teeth grinding together to maintain his composure through the pain he was in, struck Aiga as especially brave, no matter how foolish she might think the genesis of his injury.
 Her mother would probably have scoffed, berating the child for being a brainless waste of her talents even as she expertly set and wrapped the fractured arm.

 More and more often, Aiga found herself ignoring what her mother might have done.
 She smiled warmly at the boy.
 “What’s your name?”